contensis/docs-delivery-dotnet/model/asset.md

+---
+description: An asset is an extension of an entry, with pre-defined fields and additional properties containing details about the file they represent.
+---
 # Assets

 An asset is an extension of an [entry](/model/entry.md), with pre-defined fields and additional properties containing details about the file they represent.
 An asset is an entry with a dataFormat value equal to *asset*, which allows them to be identified and queried independently to entries.